 GET YOUR COFFEE AT SHOPS THAT DO GOOD

-Your morning Joe tastes so much better when you know where it comes from — a place that treats its workers well and gives back to the community and the world.
-Here are a handful of coffee shops around the city that are doing more than just giving you a daily pick-me-up.
+Your morning Joe tastes so much better when you know where it comes from.
+Choose coffee shops that treat their workers well and give back.
+Here are Philly coffee shops that do more than just giving you a daily pick-me-up.

 Independently owned local bookstores not only still exist but are thriving in Philly neighborhoods.
 Come for the selection, and stay for the events and socializing opportunities.